EUDAT-B2HANDLE/PYHANDLE/docs/source/pyhandleclient.rst

 This is the main class of the PYHANDLE Library.
+From Here you may understand the PyHandle library and the method it provides.
 PyHandleClient is the main class of the PyHandle library and provides methods to:

  * select a client (REST, DB or Batch)